DzoniCodec06/Ispaljivac-Vatrometa-Firmware/README.md

-# LCD-Arduino-Menu
+# Ispaljivac-Vatrometa-Firmware

-Template for making menu's on LCD with Arduino and Rotary Encoder.
+This is Firmware Porgrams for Mainboard and Nodeboard.